amabdulr/CNWG/Chunking_GUI.md

   - **Additional information** *(optional)*: Add clarifying instructions, exceptions, or tips.
   - **Result**: Describe what happens after successful completion.
   - **Post-requisites** *(optional)*: Mention any follow-up steps, if applicable.
-  - ## UI Content Guidelines for Task Instructions

-When writing UI instructions, follow these guidelines:
+- When writing UI instructions, follow these guidelines:
     1. **Avoid Positional Descriptors**
        - **Rule**: Avoid using positional descriptors (e.g., top, bottom, left, right).
        - **Guidance**: If positional descriptors are necessary due to a poorly designed UI page, the writer may choose to retain them as exceptions.
        - **Incorrect Example**:
          > Click the Filter icon from the top right corner of the table.
        - **Correct Example**:
          > Click the filter icon.

     2. **Filter and Sort Instructions**
        - **Rule**: Provide concise, outcome-focused instructions instead of overly detailed UI steps.
        - **Incorrect Example**:
          > Filter and sort the sensor list
          >
          > To filter the sensor list, follow these steps:
          > 1. From the main menu, choose Admin > Sensors > Sensor Explorer.
          > 2. Click the Filter icon from the top right corner of the table.
          > 3. Type in the field or select from the drop-down menu to locate the folder(s) or sensor(s).
          > 4. Click Apply.
        - **Correct Example**:
          > Filter or sort the sensor list by label, IP address, version, location, health, or processing status.
          >
          > To filter the list of sensors in the Admin > Sensors > Sensor Explorer page:
          > - Click the filter icon.
          > - To filter by a parameter, enter a value and click Apply.
          > - The page displays all results containing the specified value.

 ---